1. Responsibility for load security

 If you load vehicles

-If you’re a driver who loads vehicles you must make sure any equipment you use is:
+If you’re a driver who loads vehicles, you must make sure any equipment you use is:

-- in serviceable condition
+- in a usable condition

 - strong enough to prevent the load from moving